 Head inland to the town of Wilmington for a museum visit that the youngest vacationers will enjoy.
 The Children's Museum of Wilmington is designed for visitors ages 1-10 and is filled with interactive and engaging exhibits that are designed to power and expand young minds.
 Favorite exhibits within the museum include the giant “Ahoy Wilmington!” pirate ship, the Magnetic Minds Science Center, the Teddy Bear Hospital, the art studio, and the Imagination Circus Exhibit.
 With each station igniting a different interest, and regular special tours and hands-on programs, learning is truly a joy at this bright museum that kids and parents alike will adore.

 Explore a chapter of Wilmington’s history with a visit to this former private home that was built in 1770-1771 and was converted to a museum in 1957.
-The Burgwin Wright House is a stunning example of Georgian architecture, and the interior paintS a portrait of what life was like in the 18th and 19th centuries through decadent rooms that are filled with period furnishings and antiques.
+The Burgwin-Wright House Museum and Gardens is a stunning example of Georgian architecture, and the interior paintS a portrait of what life was like in the 18th and 19th centuries through decadent rooms that are filled with period furnishings and antiques.
 Explore the interior of the home, the separate kitchen house, and the stunning gardens that range from utilitarian herb gardens to blooming and ornate landscapes.
 Regardless of where a visitor starts first, history comes alive at this enchanting and historic home turned museum.

-Located in the heart of downtown Wilmington, the Latimer House Museum and Gardens is a stunning 1852 home that has been converted to a lovely museum where the 19th century lifestyle of Wilmington’s elite is on full display.
+Located in the heart of Downtown Wilmington, NC, the Latimer House Museum and Gardens is a stunning 1852 home that has been converted to a lovely museum where the 19th century lifestyle of Wilmington’s elite is on full display.
 Guests can view more than 600 period antiques which are housed within 14 rooms, stroll through pretty gardens that boast Victorian-era blooms and foliage, and even tour original servants quarters which have been carefully restored and preserved.
 With guided tours available year-round, the local history can be uncovered in-depth with a visit to this legendary local residence.

 Discover Wilmington’s deep ties to its stature as a port city with a visit to this museum that pays homage to its once thriving railroad.
 The Wilmington Railroad Museum has a wealth of historic and engaging exhibits that outline the Cape Fear’s original railroad system, which was once one of the largest single track lines in the world.
 With autheuntic train parts and even a locomotive, a model hall, and an exhibit room just for kids, every aspect of the railroad is uncovered at this engaging destination that patrons of all ages will adore.
 Special programs for kids and adults alike are also held year-round.